oist/NEXTNet/README.md

 * *Configuration mode*l.
 Random networks with given degree distributions
 * *Clustered configuration model*.
 Random networks with given degree distribution and clustering coefficients.
 * *Lattice*.
 Regular spatial networks.
 * *Empirical networks*.
 Networks defined by an adjacency list, i.e. a list of neighbours of each node.
+See (*NEXTNet-EmpiricalNetworks*)[https://github.com/oist/NEXTNet-EmpiricalNetworks] for a list of empirical networks that can directly be loaded into *NEXTNet*.

 ### Temporal networks